diegovallejossalas/diegovallejossalas.github.io/_posts/2021-06-16-attrition_analyzing_and_modeling.markdown

 ### Exploring Total Working Years

-Employees with less worked years tend to quit more than those who have less.
+Employees with less worked years tend to quit more than those who have more experience.

 ![](https://i.imgur.com/ZrPaR8X.png)